[Sticky] Flushing your medium

 After the flush

 Depending on the reason of the flush, you may want to introduce new feed to the medium.
-Do this by feeding the plants straight after the flush, whilst the soil is still wet.
+Do this by feeding the plants straight after the flush, whilst the medium is still wet.
 Then let the soil dry out for a few days, so the roots get a chance to breathe.
+If you're growing in coco, you should feed your plant, never give it just water.
+Learn more about growing cannabis in coco here:

 If you are flushing because harvest time approaches, it is good practise to let the medium dry out for a few days to let the plants breathe.
 Give one normal watering when the medium is dry, and then let it dry again.